 The knockouts & over-expressing rodent models, and pharmacological agonist & antagonist studies are all consistent.
 That said, I still don’t think this is the worst recreational drug out there, even among “legal” ones.

-If you like my style and would like to see my paywalled stuff (or if you just want to show some support) head over to Patreon!
+Check out my Patreon campaign!
 Full access for a five bucks a month and there are many other options.
-It’s ad-free and you can cancel if it sucks ????
+It’s ad-free and you can cancel if it sucks 🙂

 20% off some delish stocks and broths from Kettle and Fire HERE.

 If you want the benefits of ‘shrooms but don’t like eating them, Real Mushrooms makes great extracts.
 10% off with coupon code LAGAKOS.
 I recommend Lion’s Mane for the brain and Reishi for everything else.

 Join Earn.com with this link.